AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/making-your-code-and-content-cloud-ready.md

 * Or, review [Local Development Setup](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/overview.html) documentation to set up a local development environment.

-To manage your on-going code development on your active AEM along with the code refactoring task as part of your transition journey, it is recommended to schedule a code freeze period until you have completed restructuring your Maven project to be compatible with AEM as a Cloud Service.
+To manage your on-going code development on your active AEM along with the code refactoring tasks as part of your transition journey, we recommended you schedule a code freeze period until you have completed restructuring your Maven project to be compatible with AEM as a Cloud Service.
 Once the project restructuring is done, you can resume new code development based on this new structure.
 This will reduce Cloud Manager pipeline failures during code deployment and testing.

 >[!NOTE]